Strumenta/SmartReader/README.md

 The **FeaturedImage** property holds the image indicated by the Open Graph or Twitter meta tags.
 If neither of these is present, and you called the `GetImagesAsync` method, it will be set with the first image found.

 The **TextContent** property is based on the pure text content of the HTML (i.e., the concatenations of [text nodes](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType).
 Then we apply some basic formatting, like removing double spaces or the newlines left by the formatting of the HTML code.
 We also add meaningful newlines for P and BR nodes.

+## Exceptions

+The library could throw some exceptions, that you should handle.

+If you set a value for `MaxElemsToParse` larger than 0, the library will throw a standard `Exception` if the threshold is passed.

+If fetching an HTTP resource fails, the library will throw an `HttpRequestException`.
+This will happen both when trying to fetch the whole article and when trying to fetch an image.

 ##  Project Structure